linux4sam/egt/docs/src/animation.md

 @section animations_animating Animating Widgets

-For example, to change the Y position of a egt::Button, it might involve doing the following:
+For example, to change the Y position of an egt::Button, it might involve doing the following:

 @snippet "../examples/snippets/snippets.cpp" animation1.1